InfinityIntegral/SGEXTN/README.md

 	- [ ] SGXFloatInputField (a input field taking a floating point number, inherits QLineEdit)
 	- [ ] SGXTextInputField (a multiline input field, inherits QTextEdit)
 	- [ ] SGXLayout (a widget that has custom scripting to manage the layout of other widgets, inherits QWidget)
-	- [ ] SGTouchReceiver (a nondisplaying widget that accepts touch events, inherits QWidget)
+	- [ ] SGXTouchReceiver (a nondisplaying widget that accepts touch events, inherits QWidget)
+	- [ ] SGXCuteSquishyVesicles (a widget overlay over the render space with visual effects including vesicles and sparkles, transparent to clicks)
 - [ ] OpenGL simplifications
      - [ ] SGXShaderDisplay (a widget that draws by OpenGL and contains a shader programme as a property, inherits QOpenGLWidget)
      - [ ] SGXShaderDataGroup (a struct containing a vao, a vbo, and a ebo, all in a group for 2D rendering, also contains methods for drawing and keeps tracks of buffer sizes)